Covid: 10,772 new cases, 788 in hospital; changes to death reporting

 There had been a "significant increase" in Covid cases due to the BA.5 variant.
 Case rates are now higher in people over 65.

-With Covid-19 cases expected to rise in the coming weeks, Bloomfield called on people to take simple steps to protect themselves - vaccination, mask-wearing and staying home if you are unwell.
+With Covid-19 cases expected to rise in the coming weeks, Bloomfield called on people to take simple steps to protect themselves - vaccination, mask-wearing and staying home if they are unwell.

 22 meningococcal cases

-Bloomfield said there have also been 22 meningococcal cases recorded, but at this stage there is not an outbreak of the disease.
+Bloomfield said 22 meningococcal cases have also been recorded, but at this stage there is not an outbreak of the disease.

 Change to Covid death reporting